 After working on your branding and e-reputation, you can make an appointment with distributors.
 And be sure that they’ll do research on your brand through Chinese digital platforms to evaluate your potential.
 They’ll check:

-- If Chinese consumer like it and if they already bought your product
+- If Chinese consumers like it and if they already bought your product

 - How’s the quality? what do users say about it on forums and social networks?